 He did say Issue No. 1 will also allow for the beginning of a 412 bypass west of Springdale that would eventually connect to a feeder road for more direct access to the Northwest Arkansas Regional Airport.

-Schrank said the researchers used software to track traffic speeds that was then matched to the AHTD roadway inventory network.
+Schrank said the researches used software to track traffic speeds that was then matched to the AHTD roadway inventory network.
 Six of the eight locations had both volume and speed data.
-Where speed data was not present, estimated speeds were generated from similarly-sized metro areas in Texas.
+Where speed data was not present estimated speeds were generated from similarly sized metro areas in Texas.